JimmyCerone/ideaBank/How's It Going Journal (Daily - ish).md

+Friday January 29th

+- Today was good.
+Blue slept most of the day after playing with Ivy yesterday, which was odd but good.
+I walked him during my coaching meeting, which seems to work very well.
+He likes midday walks.
+Finished work 3/4 an hour ahead on the week which is a fucking miracle.
+Going to see Liv tonight which I can't wait for.
+This week working with Meredith was fantastic and she is finally acting funny, which is a blast (only Andy really does it other than her), plus we are crushing stories which makes it exciting.
+Had a breakthrough with #AtomicObject where I'm going to try to start organizing information as my unofficial role.

 Sunday January 24th
 - Woke up at 8:30 or so (Blue woke up early), edited an article (I'm having so much fun with this - I even like promoting it!), got annoyed at Blue when he wouldn't settle down and let me read Designing Your Life.
 - I really wanted to finish the book because it's been hanging over me forever.